ppy/osu-wiki/news/2025/2025-03-26-mappers-choice-awards-2024.md

 ## Mapper’s Choice Awards 2024

-If you **ranked a beatmap, guest difficulty, or storyboard in 2024**, you're eligible to help the community recognise the most outstanding beatmaps of the year!
+If you **ranked a beatmap, guest difficulty, or storyboard in 2024**, you're eligible to help the community recognise the most outstanding beatmaps and users of the year!

 ### Key Changes for 2024